 - Depression and anxiety

-Chronic lower back pain may also be due to conditions affecting your spine, such as degenerative disc disease and other disc problems, spinal stenosis, and scoliosis.
+Persistent lower back pain may also be due to conditions affecting your spine, such as degenerative disc disease and other disc problems, spinal stenosis, and scoliosis.

 Many common causes of back pain are functional issues, such as poor posture, overstretching or overexercising, and trauma from accidents or post-surgical pain.
 Regardless of what’s causing your back pain, the team at American Interventional Pain Institute can help.